-Please note that I received a free copy of this book from the author in exchange for an honest review.
+Please note that I received a review copy of this book from the author in exchange for an honest review.

 Samia works as a maid for Melisa.
 Both Melisa's fashion empire and marriage are crumbling, and she worries about her brother who is on his second tour of duty in Iraq.
 She takes her anxiety and rage out on her employees including Susan and Samia.